mdda/pycon.sg-2015_deep-learning/data/README.md

 ## Obtaining Data

+These instructions can be used to create datafiles useful for characterwise learning (as required by ``ipynb/6-RNN-as-Author.ipynb``, for instance)

 ### Collection of Paul Graham Essays

 Helpfully, there's a [https://github.com/rohitsm/PGEssays](GitHub repo) with the essays already downloaded.

-To create a useful characterwise training (as required by ``ipynb/6-RNN-as-Author.ipynb``, for instance) :
+To create a training file :

 ```
 cd data # `pwd` == REPO/data